Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/04_default_configuration.rst

    ; The Arbiter will report the Alignak status as a passive host check.
 The Alignak daemons ; are considered as some services of an host named with the alignak_name

+   ; Even if no reporting is configured, Alignak will raise an event log if log_alignak_checks is set

    ; Default is no reporting - else set the monitor URL ;alignak_monitor = http://127.0.0.1:7773/ws
+   ; Report every alignak_monitor_period seconds
+   ;alignak_monitor_period=60
    ; Set the username and password to use for the authentication ; If not set, no authentication will be used ;alignak_monitor_username = admin